 What is one of the best parts about the DR?

 "The people here.
-From the kids that wait outside the front gate every day to play, to the cute old man selling empanadas on the way to school; you find yourself living among good friends.
+From the kids that wait outside the front gate every day to play, to the cute old man selling empanadas; you find yourself living among good friends.
 The longer you're here, the more people you'll find to say 'Hi!' to on each street, and the more friends you'll have to go visit.

 "There is no better part of the day than when you're walking home from school and a little naked boy comes running up to you with his arms spread open for a big hug."